Phronesis2025/BibleStudyApp/docs/reading-rule.md

    - Key themes displayed at the beginning with improved nested layout structure for horizontal display
    - Section titles inside cards for visual cohesion
    - Logical section ordering (Commentary → Historical Context → Reading it Right → Application → Denominational Perspectives)
+   - Brief explanation of the "Reading it Right" methodology and its application in the commentary
    - "Reading it Right" section with structured analysis (Summary, Expose, Change, Prepare)
    - "Applying This Verse in Today's World" section
    - Denominational perspectives with explanatory subheader